VipinMadhaan/ivipin/content/about/index.md

 #### Call to Action

 I'm always open to new challenges and opportunities to put my skills to the test.
 Feel free to browse my portfolio of open-source projects on [GitHub](https://github.com/VipinMadhaan) to get a glimpse of my work.
-If you have any questions, projects in mind, or simply want to connect, don't hesitate reach out to [here](/contact)!
+If you have any questions, projects in mind, or simply want to connect, don't hesitate reach out to me [here](/contact)!